thosgood/this-weeks-finds/markdown/101-151/week105.md

 And indeed, there is an obvious relationship.
-Let n be 1, 2, 4, or 8, and correspondingly let A stand for either the reals R, the complex numbers C, the quaternions H, or the octonions O. These guys are precisely all the \"normed division algebras\", meaning that the obvious sort of absolute value satisfies
+Let n be 1, 2, 4, or 8, and correspondingly let A stand for either the reals R, the complex numbers C, the quaternions H, or the octonions O. These guys are precisely all the "normed division algebras", meaning that the obvious sort of absolute value satisfies

 \|xy\| = \|x\|\|y\|.

-Thus if we take any guy x in A with \|x\| = 1, the operation of multiplying by x is length-preserving, so it\'s a reflection or rotation in A. This gives us a function from the unit sphere in A to O(n), or in other words from the (n-1)-sphere to O(n).
+Thus if we take any guy x in A with \|x\| = 1, the operation of multiplying by x is length-preserving, so it's a reflection or rotation in A. This gives us a function from the unit sphere in A to O(n), or in other words from the (n-1)-sphere to O(n).
 We thus get nice elements of